-Jack was laughing in the background.
-I had Nina get Marty to let him know what we had done.
-He promised to never let us out of his control again.
+Jack is laughing in the background.
+I have Nina get Marty to let him know what we’ve done.
+He promises to never let us out of his control again.

 “Shut the fuck up.
 This bizness ain’t fer kids.”

-We ran back to the screening room and got Marty’s package.
-We still had to get to United Artists.
-Also, I forgot to tell Marty I had promised that Liza and Bobby were coming to perform with Elton.
+We run back to the screening room and get Marty’s package.
+We still have to go to United Artists.
+Also, I forgot to tell Marty I promised that Liza and Bobby are coming to perform with Elton.
 Details.

 “Read Robert Hilburn in the Times today.
 We’re a hit.
 Get Elton booked for another week, we got more surprises.
-Tell you later,” I hung up before he could answer.
+Tell you later,” I hang up before he can answer.

 Glee is more than just a club.

-United Artists was more of the same Hollywood disrespect.
-Without saying anything about the film, we left the package with another low-level assistant.
-We were not going to upset the apple cart further.
-As we walked out, a couple of secretaries ran over with the LA Times in their hands.
+United Artists is more of the same Hollywood disrespect.
+Without saying anything about the film, we leave the package with another low-level assistant.
+We’re not going to upset the apple cart any further.
+As we walk out, a couple of secretaries run over with the LA Times in their hands.

-“Do you really know Joan Jett?” was all they wanted to know.
-I was used to it, having played second fiddle to a dog.
+“Do you really know Joan Jett?” is all they want to know.
+I’m used to it, having played second fiddle to a dog.